Here is a

 the edition with commentary footnotes by notable Billy the Kid biographer,

 Frederick Nolan. -Menu Question: I want to learn more about Billy the Kid, where should I start?
-Answer: Well, you've come to the right place, but other than my website, I would recommend reading Frederick Nolan's The West of Billy the Kid and/or Bob Boze Bell's The Illustrated Life and Times of Billy the Kid.
-If you're not a fan of reading, there is a 60 minute audio book on the life of Billy the Kid from CRT company, Billy the Kid, narrated by Donnie Blanz and scripted by Jimmy Gray (I'm sure it can be ordered from any big name bookstore that sells audio books).
-The documentary Billy the Kid from the Legends of the West series by Cabin Fever is okay, but the DVD Special Edition of Young Guns has a documentary feature which is very good. -Menu
+Answer: Well, you've come to the right place, but other than my website, I would recommend reading Frederick Nolan's The West of Billy the Kid and/or Bob Boze Bell's The Illustrated Life and Times of Billy the Kid for starters.
+I have a list of books I recommend on my Miscellaneous page.
+If you're not a fan of reading, I have some good documentaries posted on my DailyMotion page. -Menu

 Answer: The best book for young people would be The Illustrated Life and Times of Billy the Kid, by Bob Boze Bell.
 It’s got plenty of pictures and drawings and easy to understand information.
 As for a movie, Vidal Gore’s Billy the Kid starring Val Kilmer is pretty accurate and not too violent for children.
 Although Young Guns and Young Guns II are the most popular, keep in mind the movies are rated R and has violence, bad language and some nudity, so it may not be suitable for young children. -Menu

 Answer: The war would have happened exactly as it did if Billy the Kid never got involved, but Billy the Kid did have one affect on the Lincoln County War and that is he made it famous and the Lincoln County War made him famous.
 How is that you ask?
-If the Lincoln County War didn't happen or Billy the Kid never got involved we never would've heard of Billy the Kid and if it wasn’t for Billy the Kid, we probably never would've heard of the Lincoln County War, or even New Mexico for that matter. -Menu
+If the Lincoln County War didn't happen or Billy the Kid never got involved, we never would've heard of Billy the Kid, because aside from the war, the Kid was an unknown saddle tramp and petty thief.
+The Kid probably would have eventually settled down as a ranch hand and lived a normal life.
+On the flip side, if it wasn’t for Billy the Kid, we probably never would have an interest in the Lincoln County War. -Menu

 Answer: Billy the Kid never actually took a direct hit from a bullet that